SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

     	  ) AS a
     	) AS foo;

 What the SQL above does is run the driving distance function which returns a set of records to the alphashape function.
 The alphashape function returns a table of XY rows describing the vertices of the alphashape polygon.
 These coordinates are converted to points and then lines and then, finally, a polygon.
-It is important to note that the alphashape code has no control over the order of the points so the output shapes may be similar but different.
+It is important to note that the alphashape code has no control over the order of the points so the output shapes may not be the same but will be similar.

 ***